ahmedo42/AutoCkt/README.md

 ```
 The result is a pickle file dumped to the gen_specs folder.

 To train the agent:
 ```
 python train.py
 ```

-The training checkpoints will be saved in your home directory under ray\_results.
+The training checkpoints will be saved under `results` in the main direcory.
 Tensorboard can be used to load reward and loss plots using the command:

 ```
 tensorboard --logdir path/to/logs